loqu8/SQLitePCL.raw/README.md

 SQLitePCL.raw is a Portable Class Library (PCL) for low-level (raw) access to SQLite.
 License:  Apache License v2.

+## Loqu8-related notes
+* .dat file no longer packaged inside lib because of size related issues
+* To enable Snowball and ICU, you must 'PRAGMA u_setDataDirectory('C:\blahblah\');' to a directory that contains the .dat file
+* .dat file is in ownCloud\Loqu8\ext\sqlite\data

 # TLDR

 Add this package: